gabrielfnayres/pax-case/README.md

 - **Two-Stage Pipeline**:
     - **Object Detection**: Uses a YOLOv8 model to detect objects (person, bicycle, car, truck).
-    - **Car Make Classification**: Uses a Vision Transformer (ViT) model fine-tuned on the Stanford Cars dataset to classify the make of detected cars.
+    - **Car Make Classification**: Uses a Google SigLIP model fine-tuned on the Stanford Cars dataset to classify the make of detected cars.
-- **CLI Tool** (`cli.py`):
+- **CLI Tool** (`detector`):
-    - Process single images from the command line.
+    - Process single images or directories of images from the command line.
+    - Supports configuration via a YAML file.
     - Adjustable confidence threshold for object detection.
-    - Output results in JSON format to the terminal or a file.
 - **Scalability and Extensibility**:
     - The architecture is designed to be scalable and extensible.
 See `SCALING_STRATEGY.md` for a detailed plan on scaling to 10M images/day and adding new classification types.